Director; Group Chair: Working Group on Substance Use Disorders

 Don Fullerton is a member of the Fiscal Health of Illinois working group.
 He researches energy and environmental policy issues, including household garbage and recycling behavior, air and water quality regulation, and climate change policy.
 He studies the economic effects of these regulations including their cost effectiveness, the distribution of their burdens, and the interactions between environmental policy and other tax policy.

 Expertise: Politics & Government

-Brian Gaines's research deals with all aspects of elections, electoral rules, and public opinion.
+Brian Gaines' research deals with all aspects of elections, electoral rules, and public opinion.
 Some of his recent work has dealt with campaign-finance fraud, pros and cons of convenience voting, inference from survey experiments, and assessing bias in electoral maps, and has appeared in such outlets as the American Statistician, American Journal of Political Science, Journal of Politics, Political Analysis, and State Politics and Policy Quarterly.

-Professor and Head, Department of Sociology
+Professor, Department of Sociology

 Maria Krysan is a professor in the Department of Sociology at Chicago and is an expert on survey methods, focusing her research on racial residential segregation and attitudes toward race.
 She has compiled results of several national surveys that track Americans' attitudes toward race from as early as the 1940s into IGPA's Tracking Trends in Racial Attitudes website.

 David F. Merriman is the leader of IGPA's Fiscal Health of Illinois Working Group and is the James J. Stukel Presidential Professor of Public Administration at the University of Illinois at Chicago.
 His major area of study is state and local public finance.
 Professor Merriman directs The Fiscal Futures Project, which created and maintains of a comprehensive and consistently defined measure of the Illinois state budget.
 He has published extensively about the effect of tax increment finance policy on local economic growth and the determinants of tobacco tax avoidance.